tisfeng/Easydict/README_EN.md

 Support custom domains and models

 ```
-//  xxx is the host，the default one is api.openai.com
+//  xxx is the host, the default one is api.openai.com
 easydict://writeKeyValue?EZOpenAIDomainKey=xxx

 // xxx is the complete address of the request; for example, https://api.ohmygpt.com/azure/v1/chat/completions